 The new design also allows for the phones to be submerged in three meters of water instead of one meter.

 There isn’t much difference between the two when it comes to performance.
 Both the XS and XS Max have an Apple A-12 Bionic chipset, graphics gives 50% increase in graphic performance and 50% power saving: Six-Core CPU, Four-Core GPU, M12 motion coprocessor, and 4GB RAM.
+To get the phone in reduced price, you can get it from dealers selling refurbished phones.

 The cameras on all iPhones has always been a hot topic because of how well they perform.
 Both phones run the same system, but XS Max’s primary camera is running at 1.22µm.
 This is big deal due the XS being under 1 like the iPhone X.